gimli-org/transform2022/README.md

 ### Step 2: Download material for the tutorial

-- Windows: [Download the course material](https://github.com/gimli-org/transform2022/archive/refs/heads/main.zip) and unzip it a folder of your choice.
+- [Download the course material](https://github.com/gimli-org/transform2022/archive/refs/heads/main.zip) and unzip it a folder of your choice.
-- Mac/Linux: You can do the same as above, or alternatively open a terminal, navigate to a folder of your choice, and execute `git clone https://github.com/gimli-org/transform2022`.
+- or, alternatively, open a terminal, navigate to a folder of your choice, and execute `git clone https://github.com/gimli-org/transform2022`.

 ### Step 3: Install the tutorial environment